-Tang’s major professional awards include Distinguished Interpretative Performance in the 1993 Tashkent International Theatre Festival, Excellent Alternative Performance in the 1993 Hong Kong Drama Awards, Best Actor in a Leading Role in the 2003 Hong Kong Drama Awards, Three times Best Director (2006, 2007 and 2011) in the Hong Kong Drama Awards, Award for Arts Achievement (Drama) by the Hong Kong Arts Development Council 2008, Outstanding Production Award of the Hong Kong Dance Awards 2010.
-Other Awards include Jebsen Fellowship of the Asian Cultural Council 1997, Certificate of Commendation by the Secretary of the Home Affairs Bureau in 2007, l’Officier de l’Ordre des Arts et des Lettres by the French Ministry of Culture and Communication in 2007 (the first Hong Kong theatre artist having such an honour).
-In 2010, he received the Next Big Thing Cultural Award of the Muse Magazine.
-In 2012, he receveid the Chief Executive’s Commendation for Community Service Award and also the Shenzhen-Hong Kong Life Award: Arts and Culture Figure of the Year Award by Southern Metropolis Daily of Guangzhou.
-In April 2013, he received the Outstanding Achievement in Direction for Dance Award of the Hong Kong Dance Awards and the Best Artist of the Year Award (Drama) of the Hong Kong Arts Development Council.
-In October 2013, he was awarded Honorary Fellow of Lingnan University of Hong Kong and HKAPA in 2013 and 2017 respectively.
+Tang’s major professional awards include Jebsen Fellowship of the Asian Cultural Council (1997), Best Actor in a Leading Role in the Hong Kong Drama Awards (2003), Three times Best Director (2006, 2007 and 2011) in the Hong Kong Drama Awards, l’Officier de l’Ordre des Arts et des Lettres by the French Ministry of Culture and Communication (2007), Certificate of Commendation by the Secretary of the Home Affairs Bureau (2007), Award for Arts Achievement (Drama) by the HKADC (2008), the Chief Executive’s Commendation for Community Service Award (2012), the Outstanding Achievement in Direction for Dance Award of the Hong Kong Dance Awards (2013), the Best Artist of the Year Award (Drama) of the HKADC (2013) and Hong Kong Arts Centre’s Honorary Fellowships(2019).
+He was also awarded Honorary Fellow of Lingnan University of Hong Kong and HKAPA in 2013 and 2017 respectively.